LibraryCarpentry/lc-first-website/about.md

 ## What is Library Carpentry?

 Library Carpentry is software skills training aimed at the needs and requirements of library professionals.
 Training takes place in face-to-face workshops where one or more of the 'stable' lessons are taught.
 Lessons are also made available online (CC BY, published via GitHub Pages) for self-directed study or for adaptation and reuse by library professionals.

-Library Carpentry workshops have been taught right around the globe and won the 2016 [British Library Labs](http://labs.bl.uk/British+Library+Labs+Awards) Teaching and Learning Award.
+Library Carpentry workshops have been taught right around the globe, and Library Carpentry won the 2016 [British Library Labs](http://labs.bl.uk/British+Library+Labs+Awards) Teaching and Learning Award.

 Library Carpentry is in the commons and for the commons.
 It is not tied to any institution or person.